 U.S. v.
 Air Force E-6 – Edwards AFB, California

 Client accused of physically assaulting his neighbor, the wife a fellow NCO.
 Multiple Security Forces members, including the First Sergeant, testified that they saw my client pummeling the woman with his fists while he was on top of her.
 Client was also accused of sexually assaulting the alleged victim on another occasion.Mr.
 Waddington and ADC Captain John Capps fought the charges in front of an enlisted jury.

 U.S. v.
 Marine O-3 –Marine Corps Base Hawaii (Kaneohe Bay)

 Client and about 7 other Marine Officers were accused of dereliction of duty, conduct unbecoming, and various other charges for drunken partying and prostitution during a deployment to Thailand, the Philippines, Malaysia, and Indonesia.
 ALL of the officers received OTHER THAN HONORABLE DISCHARGES.
 We fought the case at a board and asked for an Honorable Discharge, which is what the client wanted.

 RESULT: Honorable Discharge

 U.S. v.
 Air Force E-3 – MacDill AFB, Tampa, FL

 Client was accused of sexually assaulting the wife of a fellow Airman on two occasions.
 Mr. Waddington was hired after the case was docketed for trial.
 We were able to negotiate a plea deal that saved client from a Federal Conviction and Sex Offender registration.

 RESULT: ALL SEX CHARGES dropped.
-Case was sent to a SCM so long as client admitted to assault.
+The case was sent to a SCM so long as client admitted to the assault.
 A Summary Court does not give the client a criminal record.